 Think about all the things you’ve signed up for over the years.
 Have a skim through your inbox and see what the people you look to for help, support or advice are talking about.
 Some of the best content pieces come out of those dusty emails I have yet to delete.

-Vacations or Leisure Time
+Vacations or Relaxing Time

 Lessons you’ve Learned throughout your Life